MasWag/qtpm/doc/man.md

 # DESCRIPTION

-The tool **qtpm** reads timed word from standard input or a file and execute quantitative timed pattern matching.
+The tool **qtpm** reads signal from standard input or a file and execute quantitative timed pattern matching.

 The options are as follows: